connexcs/docs/docs/billing-basics.md

 5. Can you identify a single call which does not match up correctly.
 Yes - There is an issue with individual call rating.

+## How ConnexCS does billing

+### Floating Balances

+At any time you can check the balance of your customer accounts.
+The balance that you will read is a floating balance.

+Once a call completes it is passed over to the billing engine that will produce a CDR record and update the balance.
+The balance should correlate with the CDR, however there are senarios (such as recalculations, rounding's de-duplication) which means that the balance may drift slightly.
+For this reason the balance gets recalculated from CDR records every 24 hours.

+### Breakout Reports

+The breakout report calculates:
+* Every hour for the past 3 hours
+* Every day for the past 3 days

+The reason for this is to correct for any delayed records or recalculations.

+## How to bill

+You should NEVER bill based on the balance, or of any delta of this.
+Equally you should NOT bill based on the breakout report.
+These figures although as correct as possible are NOT the source of truth, both of these are calculated from the CDR's

+You should avoid billing for the same day that you are currently on and wherever possible export figures 24 hours after the last day that you are billing for.